While supporting the immune system is important, it raises the question: How do we know if our immune system could be stronger in the first place?

 "Recent research has highlighted that the immune system influences the types of microorganisms that live on your skin and affect your risk for disease," says Keira Barr, M.D., holistic and board-certified dermatologist.
 "So when the immune system is weakened, it can show up on the skin as eczema; allergic reactions; poor wound healing; bacterial, fungal, and viral infections such as herpes—and, depending on how weak the immune system is, the area affected could be localized or widespread."

 Skin symptoms related to the immune system could be manifesting for a number of reasons.
 For example, a poor diet and stress, which can cause immunosuppression and make your skin more vulnerable to problems, says Barr.

 Try this: Address these issues at the skin level and from within.
 Using gentle, unscented personal care products including cleansers and detergents, and keeping skin moisturized, can help support a healthy skin microbiome.
 Taking steps to reduce stress and improve your diet will also help support the immune system and boost the skin's ability to be resilient.

-If your alcohol consumption has spiked since the start of the coronavirus pandemic, there are more than a few reasons to scale back.
+If your alcohol consumption has spiked lately, there are more than a few reasons to scale back.
 But as it relates to immunity, "even if you're not an alcoholic, alcohol actually directly weakens white blood cells," says Moday.
 "It also causes a lot of inflammation of the gut, which can distress that gut-immune barrier."